At least 4 dead, including gunman, after shooting at California biker bar

 U.S. & World

-Three law enforcement sources told NBC4 that the gunman was also a law enforcement officer, though it was not immediately clear which agency he worked for or what his status as an officer was.
+“We were sitting there listening to the band and all of sudden, from behind us, we hear shooting.
+A bunch of shooting,” Fruichantie said.
+“I thought it was just firecrackers, she didn’t say anything.
+People were getting shot.
+People were getting shot.”

-Several apparent gunshots were audible in video posted to social media from outside the bat.
+Several apparent gunshots were audible in a video posted to social media from outside the bar.

 Nelson Rosales said he was on his way to the bar when he was flagged down by a woman in a car blocking the road.
 The woman was “freaking out” and said there had been a shooting.